Sunday, 5 March 2023

 I called Clackers that evening and suggested a change of plan and we go to Farmoor Reservoir first thing when the gates opened at 8am on Friday and if we saw the duck quickly then go on to Slimbridge as planned.
 This was agreed and so it was we arrived at the reservoir on a cold and grey Friday morning.

 The duck was at the far end of the reservoir causeway - keeping up the grand tradition of Farmoor where rare birds invariably gravitate to that end of the central causeway.
 Clackers has a special pass to allow him to drive round the reservoir's perimeter track so we availed ourselves of this privilege and drove round to the far end where we found the scaup with a small group of Tufted Ducks.
-We watched it for around five minutes before it flew off with two Tufted Ducks.When it flew I took a quick photo of it (see below) which clearly showed the diagnostic wing pattern of a Lesser Scaup where the white on the wing bar is only present on the inner wing.
+We watched it for around five minutes before it flew off with two Tufted Ducks.When it flew I took a quick record photo of it (see below) which clearly showed the diagnostic wing pattern of a Lesser Scaup where the white on the wing bar is only present on the inner wing.

 Satisfied we made our way to Slimbridge WWT and had a really good and enjoyable day, notching up another American rarity with good views of the long staying White rumped Sandpiper on the trust's South Lake.